 Disk versus Tape

 To maximize your backup and restore capabilities, you can re-use daily tapes weekly.
 Weekly tapes can be overwritten after five weeks.
-Monthly tapes should be saved for a year and most definitely taken off site for storage.
+Monthly tapes should be saved for a year and most definitely taken off-site for storage.
 One of the great benefits of the GFS strategy is that it assists with determining the minimum number of tapes required and establishing a consistent interval at which to rotate and retire them.
-The following table shows an example GFS implementation on a five day schedule over two months where the entire backup can be stored on one tape.
+The following table shows an example of GFS implementation on a five-day schedule over two months where the entire backup can be stored on one tape.

 |Month 1 (Full-W=Weekly backup, Full-M=Monthly backup)|